-Sonos remains one of the best wireless multi-room speaker options on the market.
-The brand that kick-started the multi-room music category now has a whole range of products, from the Sonos One and Move wireless speakers to the Sonos Arc, a Dolby Atmos soundbar, and launched its S2 software.
+Sonos remains one of the best wireless multi-room music systems on the market.
+The brand that kick-started the multi-room speaker category now has a whole range of products, from the Sonos One and Move wireless speakers to the Sonos Arc and Beam TV soundbars.
+And there could be Sonos headphones on the way.

 One of the newest Sonos speakers is also the first Sonos speaker that's portable and has Bluetooth.
 Thankfully, the company has still managed to deliver good quality sound, with an open delivery that goes nice and loud.
 Thanks to the battery and new wireless connection option, the Sonos Move is pretty much ideal for anyone who's been waiting for a more versatile Sonos speaker.
 It is on the expensive side, putting it up against some stronger sonic competition, and surprisingly chunky for a portable speaker, but otherwise the Move is a fine option.

 Aside from the Sonos x IKEA speakers, the Sonos One is the cheapest Sonos wireless speaker - and now it's even better value, thanks to a Gen 2 update.
 The differences between the two are slight.
 The Gen 2 gets Bluetooth Low Energy (BLE), an updated processor, and increased memory, but the sound quality and feature set remains the same.
 And you can make a saving on the Sonos One right now.

 The Sonos One SL is supposedly identical to the Sonos One but without the built-in microphones and voice assistant support.
 So if you want something a little simpler, there's scope for a saving with the One SL.